 Decorative Metallic Pigment Flooring System

 If you are looking for a metallic effect, you should consider a decorative metallic pigment flooring system such as DecoSpec LumiSwirl.
 This system blends reflective pearlescent pigments with a colorless epoxy coating.
 The result is flooring with a robust protective layer and a brilliant shine.

 Commercial entities that want to maximize the durability and appearance of their floors should consider waterproofing.
 Facilities with concrete floors benefit significantly when applying a water-resistant coating.
 This solution is also non-flammable and doesn't include dangerous chemicals.

 Backyard patio decks need waterproofing since they come in constant contact with environmental elements.
 If they aren't kept in top shape, they can deteriorate quickly from rain, so they should be sealed first and then waterproofed.

-Usually, protective coating and decorative staining require purchasing separate products.
+Usually, protective coating and decorative staining require purchasing particular products.
 Consumers are sometimes confused about how certain products are marketed as sealants while others are sold as waterproofing.
 Due to this confusion, it's often best to work with a decorative flooring professional.

 A quick, easy way to test if a deck needs waterproofing is to apply drops of water.
 If the water soaks into the wood, it's a good idea to have a waterproofing expert assess the deck.